 In this guide learn about:

 Note: If you are part of a network or multisite organisation, please see this article for help with story types at your head office.
-The information below only applies to single services in Canada at this time.

 What are story types?